brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 ```

 You should now see three tasks running!
-Now go back to the load balancer url, and you should see the diagram alternate between the three frontend tasks.
+Now go back to the load balancer url, and you should see the service showing different IP addresses based on which frontend service responds to the request.
+Note, it's still not showing the full diagram, we're going to fix this shortly.

 #### Review the service logs